wangsyTHU/wangsyTHU.github.io/_pages/about.md

 ## Research Interests
 * Flexibility aggregation and coordination of diverse energy resources
+* Data-driven feedback optimal control of devices in the power system
-* Physics-embedded AI algorithm for identifying energy system parameters
+* Domain knowledge embedded AI for reliable control in the energy system
+* AI-aided calculation of complex optimization problems
 * Cloud-edge collaborative agile control of distributed energy resources

 ## News